The Rise of Super Meth: The Destructive Effects of P2P Methamphetamine

 Super Meth Use Recovery Beyond Drug Screening

-But drug screening is only one facet of a more complex recovery process.
+Drug screening is only one facet of a more complex recovery process.
 Those suffering from addiction to super meth need counseling services, psychiatric assistance, and support from a sober community to maintain their sobriety.
 The severe psychoactive effects of P2P methamphetamine, which lead to social isolation and psychosis in many cases, will take a comprehensive recovery program to overcome these obstacles and reconnect super meth users to the people they love most.
-When considering treatment for super meth addiction, keep in mind the need for consistency, accountability, and community.
-Recovery programs for meth users can see progress in all these areas with the help of the PharmChek® Sweat Patch.

 Featured Image Courtesy of MSN.com